CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#userdata" name="userdata"></a>`__wasi_userdata_t` (`uint64_t`)

-User-provided value that can be attached to objects that is retained when extracted from the kernel.
+User-provided value that may be attached to objects that is retained when extracted from the implementation.

 Used by [`__wasi_event_t`](#event) and [`__wasi_subscription_t`](#subscription).

 ### <a href="#whence" name="whence"></a>`__wasi_whence_t` (`uint8_t`)

-Relative to which position the offset of the file descriptor should be set.
+The position relative to which to set the offset of the file descriptor.

 Used by [`__wasi_fd_seek()`](#fd_seek).